w3llr00t3d/Sanity/README.md

 Automation:
 Visit https://twitter.com/settings/muted_keywords
-Open your browser's dev tools (note: this does work in Chrome) Paste the following code in:
+Open your browser's dev tools (note: this does work in Chrome) Paste the following code in: (note you may have to clear your existing mute list first)

     const delayMs = 500; // change this if you feel like its running too fast